jrwarwick/snis-web-consoles/README.md

  - Cartography/Library
  - Manifest
  - Life Support
+ - Knowledgebase (like an on-board encyclopedia/almanac/dossiers/world-fact-book type of thing)
  - IT/CIS - could have actual stats on the game server, heh. htop/iostat/netstat